EnviroAutomate User Guide

 Best Practices

-Check your dashboard daily for updates and action items
+Check your Dashboard daily for updates and action items.

-Keep site and project information current
+Keep site and project information current.

-Review documents before submitting reports
+Review documents before submitting reports.

-Use filters to find information quickly
+Use filters to find information quickly.

-Organize documents by project systematically
+Organise documents by project systematically.

-Update status regularly on assigned tasks
+Update status regularly on assigned tasks.

 Troubleshooting